Kecharis Monastery: Gavit

 The gavit, built in the second half of the 12th century and attached to the western facade of S. Grigor church, is an early structure of this type.
 The rectangular hall is divided into nine sections by four heavy free-standing columns.

 The eastern corners of the interior are taken up by small two-storey annexes which first appeared in this form in this gavit.

 The architectural details of the building are rather modest.
 The small windows are topped by profiled edges above which there are, in the middle window of the southern facade, octafoil rosettes and sun dials, widespread in Armenia and, on the western facade, jugs.
 As distinct from the portals of the churches, the only western entrance is built as a rectangular opening with a niche framed with bunches of small columns and an arch.
 In the interior, the fine geometrical ornaments on the capitals of the columns and on the cornice of the tent base immediately catch the eye.

 Chapel of Saint Grigor

-The chapels situated between the churches of Grigor and Surp Nshan were small rectangular ones, with an altar apse and vaulted ceilings.
+The chapels situated between the churches of Grigor Lusavorich and Surp Nshan were small rectangular ones, with an altar apse and vaulted ceilings.
 The chapel adjacent to the church of Gregory served as the burial vault of Grigor Magistros Pahlavuni, which means that it was built in the early 11th century.
-The chapels were united by a small vaulted premise in which classes were probably conducted for the school's students.
+The chapels were united by a small, vaulted premise in which classes were probably conducted for the school's students.